Hi I’m Erica!

 frequently asked questions

-• I come to your home!
-Some of the towns I service include Cambridge, Belmont, Lexington, Melrose, Medford, Malden, Everett, Chelsea, Somerville, Arlington, and many more!
-Don’t see your community listed, send me an email to find out if I travel to your town - hello@arttherapistsathome.com
+We come to your home!
+Some of the towns we service include Cambridge, Belmont, Lexington, Melrose, Medford, Malden, Everett, Chelsea, Somerville, Arlington, and Chestnut Hill!
+Don’t see your community listed, send an email to find out if I travel to your town - hello@arttherapistsathome.com

-• To get started we will setup a free consultation, either by phone or video conferencing.
+To get started we will setup a free consultation, either by phone or video conferencing.
 In this meeting we will learn about each other and what your needs and wants are for your Loved One living with dementia.
+Click Contact and Fill Out a Form.

-• When someone has difficulty verbally communicating, it is often called aphasia.
+When someone has difficulty verbally communicating, it is often called aphasia.
 For some people life can be extremely difficult because the person might have no words and only rhythmic sounds as a response.
 In my experiences I’ve found that someone living with aphasia benefits greatly from these services.
 The creative process of creating art activates a part of their brain that is generally shut off from everyday life.
 Creating art allows the person to pass the conscious, voluntary parts of the brain and move into a world of involuntary free speech.
 Some client’s families have reported that they speak more in art therapy sessions and immediately after, than they do on a typical day.
+Read more about aphasia in dementia here